ErwanBarbedor/PlumeScript/doc/reference.md

 set host, p as port, protocol: http from config
 ```

+### Table Expansion and Unpacking (`...`)

+Plume provides a `...` operator to expand or unpack a table's contents into another structure.
+This is applicable in two contexts: table accumulation blocks and macro calls.

+The expression following `...` must evaluate to a table.
+Attempting to expand any other data type (number, string, etc.) will result in an error.

 #### In Table Accumulation Blocks (Expansion)

 When used inside a `TABLE` accumulation block, the `...` operator inserts all items (list and named) from the specified table into the table being constructed.